 • Flexible evaluation procedures (two-level, three-level, custom setups)

-• Seamless Integration with existing LMK measurement setups
+• Seamless integration with existing LMK measurement setups

 Integration and Related Solutions

 LMK Sticking Image is part of the TechnoTeam Display Package, ensuring compatibility with other LMK-based measurement solutions.
-It can be deployed in research laboratories as well as automated production lines.

 Publications